PhilHacks/Elevator-App-MySQL/README.md

   Download the MySQL Community Server from [MySQL Downloads](https://dev.mysql.com/downloads/mysql/).
 Choose the version that matches your operating system and complete the installation process.
 Remember to note down the password for the MySQL root user that you set during installation.

 - **Configure Database Connection:**
-  Locate the `.env` file in the project root directory.
-The .env file securely stores sensitive information like database passwords, keeping them separate from source code for enhanced security.
+- Create a `.env` file in the project root to securely store database connection details.
-  Configure your database connection settings by assigning the appropriate values to the environment variables:
+- Ensure `.env` is listed in `.gitignore` to protect sensitive information.
+- Write the following in `.env` but with your MySQL settings:

   ```plaintext
   DB_HOST=localhost